scalapb/zio-grpc/docs/installation.md

   "com.thesamet.scalapb.zio-grpc" %% "zio-grpc-codegen" % "@zioGrpcVersion@"
 ```

-Then, add the following line to your `build.sbt`:
+Then, add the following lines to your `build.sbt`:

 ```scala
 PB.targets in Compile := Seq(